 (1) Set aside one corner or area just for school supplies.
-Whether it be one book case, one corner of the living area or a whole room set aside for your home school classroom an materials, make sure everything is kept in one location to prevent days of looking everywhere for that one lost item.
+Whether it be one book case, one corner of the living area or a whole room set aside for your home school classroom and materials, make sure everything is kept in one location to prevent days of looking everywhere for that one lost item.

 (2) Use existing bookshelves and cabinets for storage.
 Consolidate as needed and use existing bookshelves for storing curriculum, teacher guides, binders and portfolios.
 Those under stairway cabinets or odd shelves in closets can be great out of the way storage locations for supplies not used every day.
 Things like projectors, white boards or art supplies can easily be tucked away for future use.

 (4) Use Kitchen & Garage Storage Bins for Art Supplies.
 I grabbed a few of the $1 Kitchen utensil storage trays and the small storage bins used for nuts and bolts to store our paints, brushes, buttons, sequins, ribbons an such all in one place.
-They are easy to stack an put in your cabinet, on a shelf of the bookshelf or even in a desk drawer.
+They are easy to stack and put in your cabinet, on a shelf of the bookshelf or even in a desk drawer.

 (6) Use 10 Gallon Storage Tubs or Milk Crates when Bookshelves & Cabinets aren’t available.
 Inexpensive clear plastic storage tubs can be purchased and easily label one per student for storing their individual binders, curriculum and the teachers guides needed daily.
 If you purchase the flat shoe or sweater storage style you can slide under beds for storage or stack in a corner of the room to be out of the way when not working in the “classroom”.
+Back to school sales are a great time to grab cheap milk crates!

 The most important thing to do is to determine what space you realistically have to utilize and make adaptations for your home.
-As simple as a handful of storage bins and rearranging some pictures to a new location you can utilize existing shelving, cabinetry and empty space to store your homeschool materials when not in use.
+As simple as a handful of storage bins and rearranging some pictures to a new location you can utilize existing shelving, cabinetry and empty space to store homeschool materials when not in use.

 Join the newsletter